Flowcharting Software and Tools

 Create structured analysis, information flow, process-oriented, data-oriented, and data process diagrams as well as data flowcharts.

 Flowcharting Software Solution

-Edraw flowcharting software is capable of depicting many of an enterprise's operations - and being far more efficient and productive than the conventional back-of-the-envelope approach to drawing process flows.
+Edraw flowcharting software is capable of depicting many enterprise operations, which makes it more efficient and productive than the conventional back-of-the-envelope approach to drawing process flows.
 For this reason, it is primarily used by enterprises, typically an industrial engineer or quality manager, starting an ERP implementation or BPR effort, or those documenting business processes for ISO or QS certification.
-Often, the software can also generate a "process narrative", a description of the processes in prose for those people who do better with words than with pictures.
-This is a highly user-friendly flow charting software perfect for streamlining your workflow.
+Often, the software can also generate a "process narrative," a description of the processes in prose for those people who do better with words than with pictures.
+This is a highly user-friendly flowcharting software perfect for streamlining your workflow.